 SEC Climate Disclosures.
 In March 2024, the SEC issued final rules to require disclosures about certain climate-related information in registration statements and annual reports.
 In April 2024, the SEC issued an order to stay the rules pending the completion of judicial review of multiple petitions challenging the rules.
 The rules will, if implemented as issued by the SEC, require disclosure of, among other things, material climate-related risks, how the Partnership's Board of Supervisors and management oversee and manage such risks, and the actual and potential material impacts of such risks to the Partnership.
-The rules also require disclosure about material climate-related targets and goals, greenhouse gas emissions ("GHG") from operations owned or controlled (Scope 1) and purchased energy consumed in owned or controlled operations (Scope 2), and the financial impacts of severe weather events and other natural conditions.
+The rules would also require disclosure about material climate-related targets and goals, greenhouse gas emissions ("GHG") from operations owned or controlled (Scope 1) and purchased energy consumed used in owned or controlled operations (Scope 2), and the financial impacts of severe weather events and other natural conditions.

 Currently, it is uncertain whether the SEC's new climate-related disclosure rules will withstand pending and future legal challenges.
-If the rules are ultimately implemented, the Partnership will apply them prospectively with certain disclosures beginning in its fiscal 2026 annual report.
+If the rules are ultimately implemented, the Partnership will apply them prospectively with certain disclosures beginning in its fiscal 2026 annual report, or at such other time as provided by the SEC.
 The Partnership is assessing the effect of these rules on its consolidated financial statements and related disclosures, if implemented.